Alexandre de Serpa Pinto: Exploration

 Also in 1869, Pinto went to eastern Africa on an exploration of the Zambezi River.
 Eight years later he led an expedition from Benguela, Portuguese Angola, into the basins of the Congo and Zambezi rivers.

 The town of Menongue was named Serpa Pinto, after him, up to 1975.

 In 1877, he and Lieutenant Commander Capelo and Lieutenant Ivens, both of the Portuguese navy, were sent to explore the southern African interior.
 All three had African experience and seemed to be the right age and temperament for the work.
 They left Benguela in November.
 Soon after their departure, however, they parted company at Bié, Capello and Ivens turning northward whilst Serpa Pinto continued eastward, gradually shifting his course to the south.
 He crossed the Cuando (Kwando) river in June 1878 and in August reached Lealui, the Barotse capital on the Zambezi.
 There he received assistance from the missionary François Coillard, enabling him to continue his journey along the Zambezi to the Victoria Falls.
 He then turned south and arrived at Pretoria in northern South Africa on 12 February 1879.
 Capelo and Ivens emerged at Dondo, on the Cuanza River in northern Angola.
 Serpa Pinto was the fourth explorer to cross Africa from west to east, and the first to lay down a reasonably accurate route between Bié (in present-day Angola) and Lealui.
 In 1881 the Royal Geographical Society awarded him their Founder's Medal, "for his journey across Africa ... during which he explored five hundred miles of new country".

 In 1881 Serpa Pinto published his 2-volume Como eu atravessei a África, translated by Alfred Elwes and published in English as How I crossed Africa.
-In the same year French and German translations were also published.
+In the same year French, German and Swedish translations were also published.